zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

 Once we merge in your Pull Request, your profile will be viewable on [students.learn.co](), but we want you to be able to show all your friends your new website RIGHT NOW.
 Thankfully, GitHub makes this easy.

   1. Delete the `CNAME` file and commit that change.
+Reminder: you can delete a file with `rm CNAME`.
+Make sure you `git add .`, then `git commit -m "removing CNAME"`, then `git push`.
   2. Create a new branch called `gh-pages`.
 Reminder: you can do this with `git co -b gh-pages`
   3. Push that branch up to your fork.
 Reminder: after staging and commiting your changes, you can do this with `git push`
   4. Go to GitHub and go to the Settings for your repository (on the right side bar)